Gentle, supportive guidance from the inimitable Stephen Fry (born 24 August 1957) on unlocking a “primal impulse”: writing poetry.

-By belaboring technique, practice and exercises, The Ode Less Travelled steers us through an art form that appears far more daunting than it is.
-(Hint: it’s all about rhythm).
+By gently belaboring technique, practice, and exercises, The Ode Less Travelled steers us confidently through an art form that appears far more daunting than it is.
+(Hint: it’s all about rhythm.)

-Many wonderful books of poetry fill my shelves – – these agents of pause and civility with this help of this superlative guide, I might begin to understand them, or at least appreciate the difficult work that borne them.
-Any aspiring poet or reader of poetry should own this book, read it, underline it thoroughly.
-(I feel sheepish not writing any of this advice in verse.)
+Many wonderful books of poetry fill my shelves—these agents of pause and civility with the help of this superlative guide, I might begin to understand them or at least appreciate the difficult work that borne them.

-In his memoir, The Fry Chronicles: An Autobiography, Fry said he was a born teacher.
-I would agree, his gift is dueling vulnerability and strength, intelligence and innocence, elitism and qualities of every-man.
+In his memoir, The Fry Chronicles: An Autobiography, Fry says he is a born teacher.
+I would agree: his gift is duelling vulnerability and strength, intelligence and innocence, elitism and qualities of every-man.